gui-miranda/Data-Science-Projects/Books-Sales-Recommendation-Algorithm-main/README.md

-# Books Promotions Recommendation Algorithm
+# Books Sales Recommendation Algorithm

 # Obective
 * Create a machine learning solution that will help users or small companies to filter the best books promotions according to theirs personal interests on